-The business faculty published 204 peer-reviewed and editorial-reviewed journal articles.
-Of the 204 articles, where published by adjuncts and 4.5 papers were not deemed "of quality" to count toward Scholarly Academic status.
-Eight articles were published in unranked but mission-specific Ignatian journals.
-Of the remaining 176.5 articles by full-time business faculty, 64.7% were classified as A, A, or B (based on the ABDC list), 37.5% of all peer-reviewed business publications were in A or A journals.
+204 peer-reviewed and editorial-reviewed journal articles.
+Of the 204 articles, 15 were published by adjuncts and 4.5 papers were not deemed "of quality" to count toward Scholarly Academic status.
+Eight articles were published exific Ignatian journals.
+Of the remaining 176.5 articles by full-time business faculty, 64.7% were classified as A\, A, or B (based on the ABDC its); 37.5% of all peer-reviewed business publications were in A\ or A journals.
+The business faculty published